PayU/prometheus-api-metrics/README.md

 ## Features

 - Collect API metrics for each call
-   - Response time in milliseconds
+   - Response time in seconds
    - Request size in bytes
    - Response size in bytes
 - Process Metrics as recommended by Prometheus [itself](https://prometheus.io/docs/instrumenting/writing_clientlibs/#standard-and-runtime-collectors)